prasannavl/icomponent/packages/icomponent/README.md

 Let's you use the DOM as framework or bring your framework, use the DOM as renderer or bring your renderer, and let them all talk to each other nicely.

-Compared to other similar wrappers and/or so called lightweight components, `icomponents` merely provide a consistent interface, has zero  allocations of it's own (actually there are exactly 2, but both will be optimized away by V8), and all it does is merely a few function calls, that again are likley to get optimized.
+Compared to other similar wrappers and/or so called lightweight components, `icomponents` merely provide a consistent interface, has *almost* zero allocations of it's own (there are some indirect unavoidable ones, but V8 will optimize them), and all it does is a few function calls that puts it right back into your code, or the given renderer, most of them will again will be optimized away by V8 if  needed.

 ## Installation